ramigs/vue-tailwind-boilerplate/README.md

 ## Commands used to generate this boilerplate

-Scaffolded a development environment with Vue CLI:
+Scaffolded project structure and development environment with Vue CLI:

 ```
 vue create vue-cli-tailwind-boilerplate